regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 twitter_card: summary_large_image
 ---

 Hugo just released its latest and one of brightest feature.
-A set of resource processing methods which will take care of your Sass, your Minifying, Fingerprinting and more!
+A set of resource processing methods which will take care of our Sass, our Minifying, Fingerprinting and more!
 All of this without any external build tools!

-In this post we’ll see how to quickly implement a basic Hugo Pipes asset pipeline and eventually turn to some more advanced usage and techniques.
+In this post we’ll see how to quickly implement a basic Hugo Pipes asset pipeline and eventually add a more complex layer of Asset customization.

 ## What does it change?